-Arizona mother detained after two children found dead in Tempe
+Arizona mother charged with murder after two children found dead in Tempe

-(CNN)The mother of two children who were found dead in a Tempe, Arizona, apartment has been detained, police said Saturday.
+(CNN)The mother of two children who were found dead in a Tempe, Arizona, apartment has been charged with two counts of first-degree murder in their deaths, police said Saturday.

 Police found a 9-year-old girl and a 7-year-old boy dead in the apartment after the children's mother flagged down an officer about 7 a.m. and told him "she was hearing voices telling her to kill her kids," Tempe Police Sgt.
-Steven Carbajal said at a news conference.
+Steven Carbajal said during a news conference.

-The children had "obvious signs of physical trauma," a Tempe police release said.
+The children had "obvious signs of physical trauma," according to a release from Tempe police.

-"It was something very traumatic for our officers to walk into," Carbajal said, even though they are trained to deal with these things.
+"It was something very traumatic for our officers to walk into," said Carbajal, even though they are trained to deal with these situations.

+Yui Inoue, 40, was arrested and will be booked into the Maricopa County Jail, Carbajal said.
+CNN has not been able to determine if she has legal representation or when she will appear in court.

 Police had been at the apartment earlier that day, just after midnight, because of a domestic dispute, Carbajal said.
 The news release said the dispute was between the husband and the wife.